Merkanto/frontend-nanodegree-arcade-game/README.md

 ## Known Bugs:

-*  I'm not aware of any bugs yet.
+*  I do not know for any bugs till this moment.

 ## Game Author